 Is 16GB RAM enough for data science?

-16GB is the minimum for data science work.
-You’ll be fine for smaller datasets and basic ML, but you’ll hit limits quickly with larger data or multiple notebooks open.
-If budget allows, go for 32GB.
+16GB is the workable minimum.
+You’ll be fine for smaller datasets and basic ML, but you’ll hit limits quickly with larger data or several notebooks open at once.
+If the budget stretches, go to 32GB.
+It’s the single best money you can spend.

 Do I need a GPU for data science?

-It depends on your work.
-For traditional data analysis, SQL, and classical ML (scikit-learn), a good CPU is sufficient.
-For deep learning with neural networks, a GPU dramatically speeds up training.
-The RTX 50-series Blackwell GPUs offer roughly 2x the performance of the previous generation.
+It depends on the work.
+For traditional analysis, SQL, and classical ML with scikit-learn, a good CPU is plenty.
+For deep learning with neural networks, an NVIDIA GPU dramatically speeds up training.
+The RTX 50-series Blackwell cards offer roughly 2x the performance of the previous generation.

 Mac or Windows for data science?

 Both work well.
-Mac offers better battery life and Unix-based development experience.
-Windows with WSL2 provides similar Linux compatibility plus access to CUDA GPUs.
-Choose based on your ecosystem preference.
+Mac offers better battery life and a Unix-based development experience.
+Windows with WSL2 gives you similar Linux compatibility plus access to CUDA GPUs.
+Choose based on your ecosystem and whether you need CUDA.

 How much storage do I need?

-1TB is the sweet spot for most data scientists.
-You’ll store datasets, multiple Python environments, Docker images, and model checkpoints.
-512GB works if you’re disciplined about cleanup.
+1TB is the sweet spot for most data scientists once you account for datasets, multiple Python environments, Docker images, and model checkpoints.
+512GB works if you’re disciplined about cleanup or lean on cloud storage.

 Are gaming laptops good for data science?

 Yes.
-Gaming laptops often offer the best GPU performance per dollar.
-The main downsides are flashy designs, shorter battery life, and potentially lower build quality compared to business laptops.
+Gaming laptops often deliver the best GPU performance per dollar.
+The trade-offs are flashy designs, shorter battery life, and sometimes lower build quality than business machines.
 The ASUS ROG Zephyrus G16 is a great example of a gaming laptop that works beautifully for ML.

 Final Thoughts

-The best laptop for data science ultimately depends on your specific workflow, budget, and preferences.
-For most practitioners, I recommend the MacBook Pro 16″ M5 Pro for its balance of performance, portability, and battery life.
-If you need CUDA support for deep learning, the ASUS ROG Zephyrus G16 (2025) with its RTX 5070 Ti offers exceptional value.
+The best laptop for data science depends on your workflow, budget, and the role you’re growing into.
+For most practitioners, the MacBook Pro 16″ M5 Pro hits the best balance of performance, portability, and battery life.
+If you need CUDA for deep learning, the ASUS ROG Zephyrus G16 (2025) with its RTX 5070 Ti is exceptional value.
+And if you’re starting out, the MacBook Air M5 does far more than its price suggests.

-Whatever you choose, prioritize RAM first (32GB if possible), then CPU cores, then GPU (if doing deep learning).
-A fast SSD is table stakes in 2026.
+Whatever you pick, prioritize RAM first (32GB if you can), then CPU cores, then GPU if you’re doing deep learning.
+A fast NVMe SSD is table stakes in 2026.

 Ben is a full-time data leadership professional and a part-time blogger.